AkinoKaede/AkinoKaede/README.md

 ## About

-- Undergraduate Student majoring in Data Science (Expected to receive Bachelor of Engineering degree at June 2026).
+- Undergraduate Student majoring in Data Science.
-- Free Software Enthusiast.
 - Interested in Computer Networking, Distributed Systems and Operating Systems.
 - Write Code in Go, Rust, Java, Python and etc.